ginkgoch/blog/source/_posts/20200106-build-map-xyz-server.md

 ## Summary

-It is a pretty long doc, but you could understand the designing and concrete workflow to implement a GIS app.
-It can be much simpler, here we only uses `Ginkgoch map` basic APIs, later, we could start to use some high-level APIs to reduce the code.
+It is a pretty long doc, but follow it step-by-step could help to understand the designing and concrete workflow of building a web mapping software.
+It can be much simpler, here we only uses `Ginkgoch map library` with basic APIs. later, we could start to use some high-level APIs to reduce the code.

 Happy Mapping!